The audit log is a feature, not a footnote.

 Detect once.
 Notify the right person.

-The compliance-alerts engine subscribes to the structured audit-event stream and applies firm-configurable rules to surface compliance issues in real time.
-The engine is the bridge between the audit log (which records what happened) and the firm’s decision-making (which decides what to do).
-Alerts route to the firm-admin user with notification cadence the firm sets — immediate, daily digest, or weekly summary. - Layer 06 — Retention policies
+On the roadmapThe compliance-alerts engine subscribes to the structured audit-event stream and applies firm-configurable rules to surface compliance issues in real time — the bridge between the audit log (which records what happened) and the firm’s decision-making (which decides what to do).
+Alerts route to the firm-admin user with a notification cadence the firm sets — immediate, daily digest, or weekly summary.
+The alert data model is in place on the current stack; the rules-and-routing engine on top of it is on the near-term roadmap. - Layer 06 — Retention policies

 Long-term storage at archival cost.